smigniot/MotsCroises/README.md

 * A `dictionary.txt` file in the Work folder
 * An input `template.txt` file

-Then run `cat template.txt | node generate.js` .
+Then run `cat template.txt | node generate.js` from `Work` or `cabal run -- autofill -d ../dict_fr.txt template.txt` from `Algorithm`.
 Hopefully the program will terminate with a filled grid on standard output.

 **_NOTE:_**  The average user can stop reading here.
 The next chapters describe the algorithm used by this program to try and fill the grid in a reasonable time - give it 200 seconds maximum.